 "Software Advice is a non-biased firm that provided me with guidance and suggestions to help me narrow the search for new software products."
 Matthew Racer

 Cardiology is one of the largest and most complex areas of healthcare, encompassing several different specialties and comprising almost a 10th of the overall EHR market.
 As such, it’s heavily targeted by all the big EHR vendors, and so the market share at the top of cardiology looks pretty similar to the market share for EHRs as a whole.

 Even looking at the rest of the top 10 products in the cardiology EHR market, there are only two outliers that aren’t also in the top 10 overall: GEMMS, the sole product in this group that specializes in cardiology, and Cerner Corporation, which is a big name in modular EHRs.

 |7||Vitera Healthcare Solutions, LLC||3.5%||2.2% (10)|

 |10||athenahealth, Inc||2.2%||2.4% (9)|

-These top ten products comprise 75.4% of the cardiology EHR market.
+These top 10 products comprise 75.4 percent of the cardiology EHR market.

-Similarly, 90.7% of providers report using a complete EHR.
-Among modular products, the three most popular vendors by far are Cerner Corporation, Allscripts, and Jardogs.
+Similarly, 90.7 percent of providers report using a complete EHR.
+Among modular products, the three most popular vendors by far are Cerner Corporation, Allscripts and Jardogs.
 Over half of modular EHR attestations came from providers using these three products.

 Technically, the data used to create this report is based on attestations of meaningful use by healthcare providers to CMS.
 It was reduced from 171,226 overall providers to only the 16,399 that relate to cardiac specialties.
 Those are broken down as follows: